What’s the Difference Between Composable and Headless eCommerce?

 • Increased speed – Another reason for separating backend and frontend systems is that it removes the need for requests to be processed through both.
 With headless commerce and/or a composable approach, when your customers make requests on your site, they don’t necessarily have to be routed through multiple systems for the requests to be actioned.
 Many requests can be processed on the frontend, meaning less time waiting for a response and a faster, more satisfying digital experience for your customers.

 • Greater control – The process is similar with your internal teams.
 In traditional commerce solutions, changes to the layout and content of your site involve time-consuming coding changes to your entire eCommerce system.
 It resulted in marketing and business teams waiting for their developers to action change requests.
-With headless, frontend changes can be made in a visually intuitive CMS or page-builder, meaning marketers have more immediate control over how your site looks and feels.
+With headless architecture, frontend changes can be made in a visually intuitive CMS or page-builder, meaning marketers have more immediate control over how your site looks and feels.

 But composable commerce lets you go further:

 • More control over your tech stack – Separation of backend services means you can pick, swap, or drop services as you need.
-This is a huge advantage over traditional, monolithic commerce platforms and non-microservices-based headless platforms.
+This is a huge advantage over traditional, monolithic commerce platforms and non-microservices-based headless eCommerce platforms.

 • Reduced cost – When you compose your own bespoke solution, you only have to take the services you really need.
 You don’t have to deploy a whole backend platform when migrating to a composable headless solution.
 You can take – and pay for – only the eCommerce services you need.